libbyshoop/csinparallel/modules/DistributedMemoryProgramming/source/MPICommunication/MPICommunication.rst

 		- source:	rank of the sending processor
 		- status:	return status

+.. note:: To read more on MPI_Status, please read `MPI_Status <http://www.netlib.org/utk/papers/mpi-book/node31.html>`_.

 MPI Datatype
 ^^^^^^^^^^^^

+In most MPI functions, which you will be using, require you specify the datatype of your message.
+Below is the table showing the corresponding datatype between MPI Datatype and C Datatype.

 =================== =================
     MPI Datatype         C Datatype